-Listed below are ten types of unusual succulent plants that would grab your attention with the way they look.
+Listed below are ten types of weird succulents that would grab your attention with the way they look.

 Burro’s Tail (sedum morganianum).

-Burro’s Tail, which is also known as the ‘donkey tail plant, is one of the most amazing plants that will not give you a hard time when it comes to propagating and caring for.
-The name “Burro’s Tail” was given to this plant because of its capability that it can easily grow up to four inches with a shape that bears a resemblance to the tail.
+Burro’s Tail, which is also known as the ‘donkey tail plant, is one of the weirdest succulents.
+It will not give you a hard time when it comes to propagating and caring for.
+The name “Burro’s Tail” was given to this plant because of its capability.
+It can easily grow up to four inches with a shape that bears a resemblance to the tail.

 The Jade Plant (Crassula ovata)

-Known to sanctify the house in which it dwells, the Jade Plant surpasses cultures and language barriers to become one of the most popular succulents.
-Usually associated with financial success, friendship, and good luck, people have a high regard for this plant and is considered appropriate for any occasion.
+Known to sanctify the house in which it dwells.
+The Jade Plant surpasses cultural and language barriers to become one of the most popular weird succulents.
+Usually associated with financial success, friendship, and good luck.
+People have high regard for this plant and is considered appropriate for any occasion.

-This popular succulent plant is native to the Eastern Cape, KwaZulu-Natal provinces, and Mozambique in South Africa.
+These popular weird succulents are native to the Eastern Cape, KwaZulu-Natal provinces, and Mozambique in South Africa.
 This commemorated plant is also known by the names Money Plant, Friendship Tree, Money Tree, Lucky Plant, and Silver Dollar.

 Crown of Thorns Plant (euphorbia milii).

-Native to South Africa, this flawless succulent is known by the name of Zebra Plant.
+Native to South Africa, these flawless weird succulents are known by the name of Zebra Plant.
 It fortifies any space in an appealing pot.
 This succulent displays sturdy, dark jade leaves with horizontal white stripes, like a zebra pattern.
 The leaves grow in the form of a rosette and can proliferate between 4 and 8 inches tall.

-The Panda Plant is one of the most interesting types of succulent plants suitable for indoors with mall and misty leaves.
-These plants can live for several years indoors and even though this type of succulent can blossom in the right conditions, it seldom does.
-It looks amazing in kid’s room or in hanging planters owing to the small size of the panda plant.
+The Panda Plant is one of the most interesting types of succulent plants suitable for indoors with a mall and misty leaves.
+These plants can live for several years indoors.
+And, even though this type of succulent can blossom in the right conditions, it seldom does.
+It looks amazing in the kid’s rooms or in hanging planters owing to the small size of the panda plant.

 The roseum succulent plant is a low-growing plant that gets to be around 4 to 6 inches tall.
 In fact, it works best in pots or planters on a window ledge.
 In the summertime, the roseum builds bunches of light-pink star flowers that add a pop of colour to your home décor.
 Roseum favours full sun to partial sunlight.
 So, it is recommendable that you place it near your windowsill so it can get a reasonable amount of sunlight.

 Also known as the “black rose”, the zwartkop refers to the dark burgundy colour of its rosette-forming leaves.
-In the winter season, this succulent produces yellow flowers that produce a stunningly beautiful and unanticipated distinction to its dark foliage.
+In the winter season, these weird succulents produce yellow flowers that are a stunning and unanticipated distinction from dark foliage.
 This plant admires full sun.
 That is the reason why it grows best in outdoor gardens.
 Also, they’re usually placed in borders or flower beds and like to propagate in clusters.

 The sunburst succulent plant is also known as ‘copper pinwheel’ because of the yellow leaves that cultivate in a circle around its centre.
 It is deemed a “tri-coloured plant” because of its yellow, white, and variegated green.
-Indigenous to the Canary Islands and can seashore, this succulent can grow up to two feet high.
+Indigenous to the Canary Islands and can seashore, these weird succulents can grow up to two feet high.